Child exploitation: Cross-national child protection in practice – ‘PROTECT Children on the Move’

 Identification remains challenging not only because children may be exploited in hidden places but also because the child trafficking definition is complex and difficult to apply in practice.
 Identification is often guided by stereotypes, which could prevent the identification of child victims who do not fall into the groups typically considered to be victims of trafficking.
 Children themselves are often unaware of being in a process that ends in exploitation.
 For the child, official recognition as a victim holds opportunities for recovery.
 Given the complexity, the child’s story is the key to understanding what has happened, and interagency cooperation is essential to

-The second and third phase of the PROTECT project is co-funded by the Nordic Council of Ministers.
+The third phase of the PROTECT project was co-funded by the Nordic Council of Ministers.

 Guidelines – Promoting the Human Rights and the Best Interests of the Child in Transnational Child Protection Cases